underscoreio/shapeless-guide/src/pages/generic/products.md

 so it can't tell us where the source(s) of failure lie.

 There's not much good news here.
-We have find the source of the error ourselves by a process of elimination.
+We have to find the source of the error ourselves by a process of elimination.
 We'll discuss debugging techniques in Section [@sec:generic:debugging].